-The Academy building is wheelchair accessible, made possible with ramps, elevators and flat thresholds into all the academy studios and spaces.
+The Academy campus and building are wheelchair accessible, made possible with ramps, elevators and flat thresholds into all the academy studios and spaces.
 All staff, including security, support the needs of those that require additional support in accessing and using the Academy.
 All students, staff and faculty are encouraged to support and cooperate with visitors to ensure safety and access.

-Applicants for programmes, short courses and Children & Young Performers classes are encouraged to disclose physical and learning disabilities and mental health issues at the earliest opportunity so appropriate support can be arranged.
-If you have a disability, health condition or specific learning difficulties, you may require certain facilities, assistive technology, or support services to get the most from your training and education at SPAA.
+Applicants for programmes, short courses and Children & Young Performers classes are encouraged to disclose physical and learning disabilities and mental health issues at the earliest opportunity so appropriate support can be arranged to ensure students get the most from their training and education at SPAA.